jwg4/intermediate_python/topics/parallel/PITCHME.md

 but all the same process from the RAM's point of view.
 So different threads can run at the same time on different cores, but can all access the same piece of memory.

-Unlike having multiple processes, multiple threads can all access the same Python object.
-This means you have to use objects which are thread-safe.
-Threads can't choose when they are going to be pre-empted.
-So an object has to work ok if half of a method is run on it, then another method or the same method starts to run on it.
-Or they can have critical blocks, where they can't be interrupted.
-Putting critical blocks around all your methods would be annoying.

-The Global Interpreter Lock means that two threads can't run Python code on different cores at the same time.
-Why not?
-Because Python has a global namespace which both processes can edit.

-This is ok if:
+---
+## Multithreading vs. multiprocessing
+ - All threads can access the same Python objects.
+ - Objects have to be thread-safe.
+ - Can't run Python code on two CPUs at once.

+---
+## Threading works if:
 1. Most of your time is spent in C or C++ code.
 2. Most of your time is spent waiting for I/O.